-- 1. Pull the chain brake lever to UNLOCKED 1 (toward the tool handle) 1 → 1. - 2.
-Insert the battery pack. - Grip both handles securely, keeping body out of line with the chain. - 4.
+2. Pull the chain brake lever until it clicks to the UNLOCKED position (toward the tool handle)

+- Grip both handles securely, keeping body out of line with the chain. - 4.
 Press in the lock-off button and pull the trigger. - Allow tool to come to full speed before contacting workpiece. - To stop, release the trigger.
-Hold saw still until chain comes to a complete stop. - Push the chain brake lever to LOCKED (toward the chain bar)
+Hold saw still until chain comes to a complete stop. - Push the chain brake lever until it clicks to the LOCKED position (toward the chain bar) → 1→2.